Best Garage Bike Racks

 Ease of Use

 The use of this sleek and simple rack is simple.
 After affixing the center unit to the wall, simply hoist your bike onto the hooks, and the rack will hold your bike by its frame.
 This design will help take undue stress off of tires when the bike is stored for extended periods of time.
-Also, the user is able to control how high that they will need to lift the bike by adjusting how high the unit is installed on the garage wall.
+Also, the user is able to control how high they will need to lift the bike by adjusting how high the unit is installed on the garage wall.
 When the unit is not in use, the adjustable arms are capable of being retracted inwards.
 This rack can hold a bike that weighs up to 50 pounds.

 This rack affixes to a stud in your garage at just one point.
 You are going to need to utilize just a few tools to install it.
 The unit comes with four screws that are used to affix the small unit to the wall.

-The entire unit is composed of a very strong and resilient steel, and the hooks that hold the bike in place are coated in a very soft rubber that serves to not only protect the bike from slipping but also prevents scuff and scratches to the bike.
+The entire unit is composed of very strong and resilient steel, and the hooks that hold the bike in place are coated in a very soft rubber that serves to not only protect the bike from slipping but also prevents scuff and scratches to the bike.

 Many of the other racks on this list come in packs of two and therefore are capable of holding two bikes.
 This product, however, is only capable of holding a singular bike.
 This rack is offered at basically the same price as the other racks on this list, but it can only support one bike.
 Due to this factor, this bike rack is a little bit more expensive than other bike racks making this list.